Zer0-/listrr/README.md

 and not be tracked by git.

 (Note: there's a bit of a bug right now in the order of which Bricks [the library listrr depends on] looks for settings.
-It will try to use the default settings file in the source directory before checking the current working directory for settings.local.json so at the moment it's best to leave the settings.local.json file in the source folder)
+It will try to use the settings.json file in the main module's directory before checking the current working directory for settings.local.json so at the moment it's best to leave the settings.local.json file in the listrr source directory (listrr/listrr))

-listrr looks for settings file first in the same directory as the main module (so the source directory) or the current working directory.
+listrr checks the main module's directory (in this case the source directory listrr/listrr) or the current working directory for settings files settings.local.json or settings.json.
+In that order.

 `list_uuid_size` affects the size of the generated url.
 A value between 5 and 10 is sane.
 Any lower is secure and any higher will yield needlessly long urls.